 - 4.1.
-The school will make the main hall, activity studio and any relevant classrooms available for discussions between the provider and students, as appropriate to the activity.
+The school will make the main hall, lecture theatre and classrooms or private meeting rooms available for discussions between the provider and students, as appropriate to the activity.
 The school will also make available projectors and other specialist equipment to support provider presentations.
 This will all be discussed and agreed in advance of the visit with the Careers Leaders or a member of the academy team. - 4.2.
-Meaningful online engagement is also an option, and we are open to providers that are able to provide online engagement with our pupils. - 4.3.
+Meaningful online engagement is also an option, and we are open to providers that are able to provide online engagement with our pupils.
+Technology checks in advance will be required to ensure compatibility of systems. - 4.3.
 Providers are welcome to leave or send a copy of their prospectus or other relevant course literature to the academy Careers Leader, who will ensure that this is placed in the appropriate careers area of the academy.
 This area is available to all students at break and lunch time. - 4.4.
 If a provider wishes to raise a complaint with regards to provider access, this should in the first instance be directed to:

-Name: Jane Bayley Role: Associate Assistant Principal

-Telephone: 01902 493797 Email: jbayley@oswba.co.uk
+Name: Sarah Shuttleworth Role: Director of Sixth form / Link for careers Telephone: 01902 493797 Email: sshuttleworth@oswba.co.uk